 Before we can train the model, we will need to get an image dataset.
-We will use a lightweight dataset - ‘coco128’ - recommended by the authors of the model.
+Thus, we will use a lightweight dataset coco128 recommended by the authors of the model.

 The following commands will download the dataset from an official site, unzip it and remove the zip file:

 These things are even harder to identify than our original image!
 Hopefully, the labelers knew what they were doing.

 Now, we are ready to train yolov5 model.
 To do this, we will use the python script train.py provided by the authors.
 It processes the dataset, trains the model, and logs all of the important information.
 We will also use some default hyperparameters.
 If you have time to tune them, you can call the following command to find out more about the settings and hyperparameters.

 The important thing is that we specified the script to save the weights in the yolov5s.pt file.
 You will need them later when you will be deploying your model.